Updated: May 30

 Plateau: It's the period when the muscles remain tense, and the heartbeat rate increases and the body gets ready for the climax.

 Orgasm/Ejaculation: This is the period when the body releases tension with the muscles contracting.
 In males, this is the time when the penis ejaculates.

-Resolution: The period when the muscles are no more tensed, and the body gets relaxed.
+Resolution: The period when the muscles are no more tense, and the body gets relaxed.
 A person feels satisfied and sexual stimulation does not arouse the person for some time.
 This is the refractory period.

 The refractory period happens because of the science of the body and mind.
 When you have an orgasm, the neural signals tell your brain to relax the body.
-This is when the testosterone levels drop, and a hormone produced in the pituitary glands called prolactin rises.
+This is when the testosterone levels drop and a hormone produced in the pituitary glands called prolactin rises.
 The combination of decreased testosterone levels and prolactin acts as a double effect decreasing the effect of sexual stimulation.

 Do Females Get Affected By It?

 The refractory period is inevitable for everyone, including males and females.

 However, the female body is designed to have multiple orgasms at one time (up to 5 times), so females usually get the refractory period for a lesser time than guys and can recover from it within minutes.

 This does not apply to all women, of course.
 Women can also go through phycological refractory periods when they no longer seem to be interested in sex for a duration of time.
 But not much of the research is conducted on females' refractory period, so the information is limited.